 The amount of water you need every day is different for everybody, but some general guidelines can help you determine how much to drink each day.
 You should try to get 8 glasses of fluid a day, which is about two thirds of a gallon.
 This is just a general guideline, though, because your need for liquids varies according to time of day and activity level.

 Citrus fruits are good for you because they contain a high level of vitamin C, or ascorbic acid, which your body cannot produce on its own.
-Vitamin C is an antioxidant that enhances the immune system and protects against diseases such as scurvy and lung cancer.
+Vitamin C is an antioxidant that enhances the immune system and protects against diseases such as scurvy and cancer.
 The majority of citrus fruits – including oranges, lemons, grapefruits, and limes – are high in vitamin C (3).

 The Bottom Line